SeanIsayama/Food-Recipe-Study/README.md

 ### Bivariate Analysis

-As our study investigate the relationship between two quantitative variables (number of ingredients, amount of calories), we decided to plot our data on a scatter plot.
+To create a visual for the relationship between the number of ingredients and the amount of calories (#), we decided to use a boxplot plotting the amount of calories against `'shopping_cart'`.
+We chose to use this graph for the purpose of easily being able to identify the min, quartile 1, median, quartile 3, max, and any outliers for each `'shopping_cart'` value.

 [IMAGE HERE]

-Above is a scatter plot with the number of ingredients on the x-axis, and the amount of calories (#) on the y-axis.
-We can observe that the scatter plot does not show a strong correlation between the two variables.
-In other words, the number of ingredients does not appear to have a significant effect on the amount of calories.
+Here are the boxplots as described above – with the y-axis measuring the amount of calories, and the x-axis representing each value in the column `'shopping_cart'`.
+We can observe that there appears to be an increase in the values for quartile 1, median, quartile 3, and max as the size of the shopping cart increases (with the exception of the `'light'` boxplot).
+This information suggests that there may be a level of positive correlation between the size of `'shopping_cart'` (which represents the number of ingredients) and the amount of calories per recipe.

 ### Interesting Aggregates